jtescher/jtescher.github.io/_drafts/creating-a-metrics-dashboard-with-ember-and-rails-part-two.md

 <p>Total Revenue: <b>{{numberToCurrency totalRevenue}}</b></p>
 ```

-Now that our numbers are formatted properly you can reload the page and see:
+Now that our numbers are formatted properly you can reload the page and see our final result for part 2:

 ![Currency Helpers](https://jtescher.github.io/assets/creating-a-metrics-dashboard-with-ember-and-rails-part-two/currency-helpers.png)